-All intra-group balances, income and expenses and unrealised gains and losses resulting from intra-group transactions are eliminated in full.
+All intra-group balances, income and expenses and unrealised gains and losses resulting from intragroup transactions are eliminated in full.

-2.4.
-Basis of Consolidation (Cont'd)
+(a) Basis of Consolidation (Cont'd)

 (i) Business Combinations (Cont'd)

 Subsidiaries are consolidated from the date of acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date that such control ceases.